-s, between the eating Jāņu cheese, homemade rye bread, and pirogi; singing of Latvian folk songs and listening to the history of John's Day from Britta's great-aunt; sitting around bonfires and jumping over them; and picking wildflowers to make crowns (vinjas) for the women and oak leaf crowns for men named "John" in honor of their name day.
+I was amazed at how traditional it was, between the eating Jāņu cheese, homemade rye bread, and pirogi; singing of Latvian folk songs and listening to the history of John's Day from Britta's great-aunt; sitting around bonfires and jumping over them; and picking wildflowers to make crowns (vinjas) for the women and oak leaf crowns for men named "John" in honor of their name day.

-portunity to contribute a cake.
+Since there was going to be an outdoor potluck, I took the opportunity to contribute a cake.
 I googled "Latvian cake recipe" (seriously, what did people do before google?) and came across this Latvian honey cake recipe, which, while different from other cakes I've made in terms of its ingredients, was a hit and really yummy.
 It was a five-layer pancake-like cake made only of honey, flour, eggs and baking soda, with a filling of crushed walnuts and sweetened sour cream.
 Initially I was a little skeptical about the filling, but the combination of flavors was delicious!

 I made two of these cakes and decorated their edges with fondant oak leaves and flowers to mimic the vinjas.
 This was my first time using petal dust on the leaves and flowers and I was pleasantly surprised by the depth it gave them.